 - Do the arm and shoulder exercises your nurse tells you to do.
 They’ll give you a written resource with instructions.
 You can also find the written resource online at Exercises After Your Mastectomy or Breast Reconstruction .
 You may find it easier to do these stretches after you shower since your muscles will be more relaxed.

 - Wear soft, supportive bras.
 Do not wear underwire bras.

-- Do not lift any objects heavier than 5 pounds with your affected arm for 6 weeks after your surgery.
-Please check with your breast surgeon if you have had a large number of lymph nodes removed—your lifetime lifting restrictions may be different.
+Do not lift anything heavier than 5 pounds (2.3 kilograms) with your affected arm for 6 weeks after your surgery.
+This includes lifting pets and children.

-- Do not soak in a pool, bath tub, hot tub, etc., until approved by your doctor or nurse.
-This is to decrease the risk of irritation or infection at your incision.
+- Do not soak in a pool, bathtub, or hot tub until your healthcare provider tells you it’s safe.
+This is to lessen your risk of irritation or infection at your incision.

-- Your surgical sites may have less feeling.
-Do not put a heating pad or hot or cold compress on them.
-This is to prevent burn or damage to your skin.
+- Your surgical sites may have less feeling than other parts of your body.
+Do not use a heating pad or hot or cold compress on them.
+This is to prevent burning or damaging your skin.

 You can also line your bra with soft gauze.
-Replace the gauze frequently to make sure that it is always clean.
+You can get the gauze from your nurse.
+Replace the gauze every day to make sure it’s always clean.

 Some other clothing tips include wearing:

 - Dark knit tops under a looser open blouse, sweater, or blazer